 50th Parallel Estate Winery

 This stunning 61-acre property boasts a beautiful open tasting room located next to Block One Restaurant.
-It is quite an impressive operation when you pull into the winery, and you will find many guests lingering on the lawns next to the vineyard.
+When you pull into the winery, it is quite an impressive operation, and you will find many guests lingering on the lawns next to the vineyard.

 Hot Tip Alert!
 You can get a free tasting if you show your RBC Avion Visa.